-- The Committee should consist of non-executive directors only - The Committee should consist of a majority of independent directors - The Chairperson of the Committee should be an independent director and not the Chairperson of the Board - The Committee should consist of at least three members - The Committee should include members who are financially literate with at least one member who has financial and accounting related expertise reviewed annually to ensure it remains consistent with the Board's objectives and responsibilities.
+- The Committee should consist of non-executive directors only; - The Committee should consist of a majority of independent directors; - The Chairperson of the Committee should be an independent director and not the Chairperson of the Board; - The Committee should consist of at least three members; - The Committee should include members who are financially literate with at least one member who has financial and accounting related expertise.

+The Audit and Risk Committee is governed by a charter which outlines the Committee's role and responsibilities, composition, structure and membership requirements.
+The charter is reviewed annually to ensure it remains consistent with the Board's objectives and responsibilities.
 Refer to the Group's website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.
 A detailed Terms of Reference has been developed to ensure the Audit and Risk Committee meeting agenda is consistent with the Committee's role and responsibilities as outlined in the charter.